 - Organic matter management

-All of these practices contribute to better soil health.
-Growing awareness of soil health and preservation reflects a shift towards sustainability, as soil is one of our most important resources – and an important host to an incredible amount of diversity.
-Improving soil health means more healthy crops can be grown on the same plot of land, which can reduce overharvesting and improper agricultural inputs.
+All of these practices contribute to better soil productivity.
+Growing awareness of soil productivity and preservation reflects a shift towards sustainability, as soil is one of our most important resources – and an important host to an incredible amount of diversity.
+Improving soil productivity means more healthy crops can be grown on the same plot of land, which can reduce overharvesting and improper agricultural inputs.

 How BiOWiSH Solutions Support Biodiversity

 At BiOWiSH, we know that the best solutions need to be easy and cost-effective to implement.
 One way to encourage productive soil is to incorporate biotechnology into agricultural practices.
 After years of research and development, BiOWiSH has formulated proven solutions that work seamlessly into current agricultural methods.

 BiOWiSH® Crop Technology adds beneficial microbes that improve soil productivity, building up the microbial community in the soil.
 Best of all, it is easy to use – when fertilizer suppliers add BiOWiSH® Crop Liquid to their fertilizer products, all growers need to do is apply it.
 Growers can get more out of their fertilizer and more out of their farmland with BiOWiSH®, because BiOWiSH® Crop Technology improves nutrient use efficiency and crop yield.

 The incredible diversity of life on Earth is under threat, but we are up to the challenge of creating solutions that support biodiversity.
 BiOWiSH is excited to be a part of the growing movement towards more sustainable agricultural practices.

 If you want to join us in our mission to create a more sustainable future, contact a BiOWiSH agronomist now.